greedy17/ManagrAI/README.md

             total_incomplete_workflows : 2
             todays_workflows : 46
             todays_failed_flows : 0
-            latest_flow : March 26, 2021, 6 p.m. // if the latest flow here is not recent and it has todays_failed_flows assume it wont auto resync init a new flow manually
+            latest_flow : March 26, 2021, 6 p.m. progress: 100 // if the latest flow here is not recent and it has todays_failed_flows assume it wont auto resync init a new flow manually